react-navigation/react-navigation/README.md

 #### Is this the only library available for navigation?

 No: there are some other libraries - which, depending on your project, can be better or worse suited for your project.
-They differ in the approach and implementation from `react-navigation`, but share the common goal of helping you create a good React Native application; you can find general round up in the [React Native docs](http://facebook.github.io/react-native/docs/navigation.html).
+They differ in the approach and implementation from `react-navigation`, but share the common goal of helping you create a good React Native application; you can find a general round up in the [React Native docs](http://facebook.github.io/react-native/docs/navigation.html).

 #### I'm having troubles using the library, what can I do?

 Head to the [issues](https://github.com/react-community/react-navigation/issues) and do a quick search: if you think you are experiencing a bug chances are somebody already opened an issue for it.
-If instead you are having more general problems, use [Stack Overflow](https://stackoverflow.com/search?q=react-navigation) - which is better suited and helps keeping the Issues section of the clean of noise.
+If instead you are having more general problems, use [Stack Overflow](https://stackoverflow.com/search?q=react-navigation) - which is better suited and helps keeping the Issues section of the repo clean.
 Alternatively you could join the [Reactiflux](https://www.reactiflux.com/) community on Discord where there are React Native and React Navigation channels with helpful people who might be able to answer you.

-You should only open a new issue if you believe that you are experiencing a bug or have a feature request, and please follow the dedicated template - it will help everyone helping you (and may get closed if it doesn't).
+You should **only** open a new issue if you believe that you are experiencing a bug or have a feature request, and please **follow** the dedicated template - it will help everyone helping you (and may get closed if it doesn't).

 #### Can I use this library for web?